Rating:

 The sixth ingredient is barley.
 Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
 Unlike grains with a higher glycemic index, barley can help support more stable blood sugar levels.

-The seventh ingredient is blood meal.
+The seventh ingredient is pork blood meal.
 Although it doesn’t sound very appetizing to humans, blood is naturally rich in protein (albumin), vitamins and minerals.

 The eighth ingredient is beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.